-Regulators in the United States and Europe are also evaluating the risks of ranitidine, too.
-Initial testing found that generic and brand name versions of the drugs were found to contain an impurity known as NDMA.
+Regulators in the United States and Europe are also evaluating the risks of ranitidine.
+Initial testing found that generic and brand-name versions of the drugs contained an impurity known as NDMA.

-FDA officials do not recommend that any patients taking Zantac or generic versions of the medication stop taking their medication at this time.
+FDA officials do not recommend that patients taking Zantac or generic versions of the medication stop taking their medication now.
 Patients that do want to discontinue using their medication are advised to discuss their options with their physician.

-Valisure, a Connecticut-based online laboratory and pharmacy was the reason for the FDA announcement.
-The company tested Zantac and generics, finding levels that were significantly higher than the FDA’s daily recommended limits of NDMA.
-FDA officials also tested samples of the drugs and claims that while NDMA is indeed present, the results showed significantly lower NDMA values than Valisure’s testing.
+Valisure, a Connecticut-based online laboratory and pharmacy, was the reason for the FDA announcement.
+The company tested Zantac and generics, finding levels significantly higher than the FDA’s daily recommended limits of NDMA.
+FDA officials also tested samples of the drugs and claimed that while NDMA is indeed present, the results showed significantly lower NDMA values than Valisure’s testing.

 The FDA plans to test a significantly larger sampling of the drug and conduct additional tests to ensure statistically valid results.